brianhsu/Live2DForScala/README.md

 ### 3. Compile

-1. After SBT is installed, run the following command the clone this project from GitHub.
+1. After SBT is installed, run the following command the clone this project from GitHub.(Taking the upstream project as an example)

 ```console
 username@hostname:~$ git clone https://github.com/brianhsu/Live2DForScala.git